Mount Seymour Provincial Park: Vegetation

-Japanese knotweed is harmful to the ecosystem because it takes up available habitat for the native species thereby decreasing the biodiversity and disrupting the food chain.
-Also, knotweed roots are known to break off and float downstream, forming new infestation and threatening the stream banks.
+Japanese knotweed is an invasive species in the area.
+Knotweed roots are known to break off and float downstream, forming new infestations and threatening the stream banks.
 Yellow hawkweed tends to invade open and undisturbed natural areas.
 It establishes and spreads along roads or areas that are yet to reforest, affecting the forest industry.

 Invasive plants are often handled and dealt with by the Invasive Species Council of Metro Vancouver (ISCMV).
 The ISCMV conduct inventory and both mechanical and chemical invasive species control work.
 Their projects and work extend across the Metro Vancouver Area.
 They deal with invasive species like knotweed, giant hogweed and selective herbicide control methods.
 Invasive Species Council (ISC) of British Columbia deals with the invasive plants as well.
-It has Invasive Plant Training Program that teaches invasive plant identification, inventory skill, s monitoring techniques and tools of integrated pest management to the participants.
+It has Invasive Plant Training Program that teaches invasive plant identification, monitoring techniques and tools of integrated pest management to the participants.
 Also, ISC organizes Community Weed Pulls to gather volunteer groups to get rid of the invasive plants.